• HELOCs and home equity loans allow homeowners to tap into their home equity to access cash.

 • Home equity loans typically come with a fixed interest rate, which allows for a predictable monthly payment.

-• You get a lump sum that you can spend or invest as you see fit.
+• You get a lump sum that can be spent or invested as you see fit.

 • There are no ongoing account maintenance charges or annual fees.